About the Partnership for Prescription Assistance®

 I’m applying for myself and someone else.
 Do I fill out one application or two?

 Generally, each program requires a unique application from each patient requesting assistance.
-This varies by program, so if you are applying for yourself and a family member, please read the program guidelines to determine whether you need to send in separate applications.
+Please read the program guidelines to determine whether you need to send in separate applications..

 How do I get an application?